“No one who cooks, cooks alone. Even at her most solitary,

 16 April 2013: If the shrimp quesadillas can be considered “surf” indulge yourself with a “turf” entree, a carne asada taco plate as good as you’ll find in Albuquerque.
 The beauty of these tacos is simplicity.
 Your choice of flour or corn tortillas are absolutely engorged with carne asada cut into small pieces and topped with white onions and cilantro.
 That’s it.
 Nothing else!
 Papa Nachos’ tacos are the antithesis of those “salad” tacos in which annoying hard-shelled tacos are stuffed with lettuce and just a bit of mystery meat.
 The platter includes only two tacos, but they’re stuffed with more carne than you’ll find in a half dozen tacos at those pseudo Mexican chains.
 Beans, those glorious and delicious beans, and rice accompany the tacos.

 Homemade chips and a fiery roasted tomato chile are the perfect antecedent to any meal at Papa Nacho’s.
-The salsa has bite and is easily the equivalent of Sadie’s salsa in terms of its kick.
+The salsa has bite and is nearly the equivalent of Sadie’s salsa in terms of its kick.
 The chips are thick and low in salt.
 They’re a terrific vehicle for either the salsa or guacamole which is served with both the ceviche and the fajitas.
 Unlike some guacamole which tends to be mostly mashed avocado, Papa Nacho’s rendition is seasoned with onions, tomatoes and lime.
 It’s a terrific guacamole.

 After each visit, I kick myself for not visiting Papa Nachos more frequently.
 It’s a wonderful family restaurant owned and operated by a wonderful family.
 For them it’s not enough that no one leaves Papa Nachos hungry; their goal is that all guests leave happy.